 Des Moines, Iowa 50309-1833

-sclark2@dhs.state.ia.us
+zgillen@dhs.state.ia.us

-(515) 776-5318
+(515) 204-5784

 2.2 Restriction on Bidder Communication.

 From the issue date of this RFP until announcement of the successful Bidder, the Issuing Officer is the point of contact regarding the RFP.
 There may be no communication regarding this RFP with any State employee other than the Issuing Officer, except at the direction of the Issuing Officer or as otherwise noted in the RFP.
 This section shall not be construed as restricting communications related to the administration of any contract currently in effect between a Contractor and the Agency.